Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 - Jet Worldwide provides businesses with LCL (less-than-container load) for shipping smaller quantities of cargo.

 We provide quotes for LCL shipments to enable businesses to compare rates.
 Select the most suitable option according to their needs.
-Our conversational approach communicates beyond a technology automated sites.
+Our conversational approach communicates beyond a technology “click and ship” solution.
 We help importers and exporters comply with all necessary regulations.
-And, we freely recommend alternatives that may be better suited to your needs.
+And, we freely recommend alternatives that may be better meet your needs.

 - We collaborate with NVOCC's to offer your business a more diverse selection of shipping options.
 Our experts collaborate with our partners to ensure you receive best in class shipping service.